-NO!
-TO WINDRUSH MONUMENT AT WATERLOO STATION
+SAY NO TO THE GOVERNMENT’S WINDRUSH MONUMENT AT WATERLOO STATION

-After a year, the group has not consulted with the Caribbean community.
-Also, the committee did not speak with Windrush Foundation, the organisation that was the first to hold Windrush commemorative events in the UK from 1997.
-Its co- founders, the late Samuel B. King MBE and Arthur Torrington CBE were the ones who have kept the alive the contributions of Caribbean men and women who arrived in the UK at Tilbury Docks, Essex, on the ship Empire Windrush on 22 June 1948.
+Mrs May also announced the establishment of a Windrush Commemoration Committee to consider how best to create a permanent, fitting tribute to the ‘Windrush generation and their descendants’.
+The committee was supposed to be a community-led group that would explore a range of options.
+The committee did not speak with Windrush Foundation, the organisation that was the first to have held yearly Windrush commemorative events in the UK from 1997.
+Its co- founders, the late Samuel King and Arthur Torrington were the ones who have kept the alive the contributions of Caribbean men and women who arrived in the UK at Tilbury Docks, Essex, on the ship Empire Windrush on 22 June 1948.

-Baroness Benjamin has said, “Having a Windrush monument located at Waterloo Station where thousands of Windrush pioneers – including children like myself – first arrived in London, will be a symbolic link to our past as we celebrate our future”.
+The Committee’s Chair, Baroness Benjamin, has said, “Having a Windrush monument located at Waterloo Station where thousands of Windrush pioneers – including children like myself – first arrived in London, will be a symbolic link to our past as we celebrate our future”.
 She is absolutely wrong!
-Windrush passengers arrived at Tilbury Docks on 22 June 1948, and 236 of them spent their first night at Clapham South Deep Shelter (not via Waterloo Station).
-Within a few days, the Mayor of Lambeth held a Reception for them and this was the only welcome they received.
+Windrush passengers arrived at Tilbury Docks on 22 June 1948, and 236 of them spent their first night at Clapham South Deep Shelter, Brixton (not via Waterloo Station).
+Within a few days, the Mayor of Lambeth held a Reception for them and this was the only formal welcome they received.
 The local Member of Parliament spoke up for them.
-They visited the local employment exchange in Brixton and soon found work, and set up home in the Brixton.
+They visited the local employment exchange in Brixton, found work, and set up home in the borough.

 Brixton was the first ‘Windrush community’ in 1948 and it is still going strong today.

-Today, Windrush Square which is in the centre of Brixton, commemorates and celebrates the contributions of the Windrush passengers, and it is there that the monument should be installed.
-They are the ones who laid the foundation for us who arrived later.
+Windrush Square, which is in the centre of Brixton, commemorates and celebrates the contributions of the Windrush passengers, and it is there that the first monument should be installed.
+They are the ones who laid the foundation for those who arrived later.
 Having the first Windrush monument in Windrush Square will be the symbolic link to ‘our past as we celebrate our future’.
-This would materialise Sam King’s dreams.
+This would materialise Sam King’s vision and legacy.